remote-gildor/vue-drizzle-crowdsale/README.md

 ## TODO

-- Update the state when the event is returned
+- Toast that shows the spinning wheel waiting for a tx to be confirmed
-- Implement Vue Toasted
+- Implement Web3Modal
 - Write Solidity sanity tests
 - etc.